-EDU 4457 Advanced Sign to Voice Interpreting/ Transliterating (3)
+EDU 4457 Advanced ASL to English (3)

 Focuses on interpreting/transliterating from ASL or Manual Codes for English to spoken English.
 Students develop appropriate use of register and crosscultural bridging techniques.
-Prerequisites: ASL 2242; Intermediate Plus level on SCPI; or permission of instructor.
+Pre-requisite(s): completion of EDU 3375, 3354, 3353, 3355, Intermediate Plus Level on SLPI, and English Language Proficiency at a 3.5 out of a 6.0 scale on the iTEP.